bitslice7/auto-annotated-portfolio/content/pages/the-tee.md

           sick ass embroidered design across the back for when you feel like showing off.

+          Comes in:

+          White on White

+          Black on Black

+          White on Black

+          Black on White
         featuredImage:
           type: ImageBlock
           url: /images/the tee full.jpg